codeplaysoftware/SYCL-samples/README.md

 documentation](https://developer.codeplay.com/products/oneapi/nvidia/2024.0.0/guides/MPI-guide).
 The documentation refers to the gpu-aware MPI guide for the CUDA backend.

+### Parallel Inclusive Scan
+Implementation of a parallel inclusive scan with a given associative binary operation in SYCL.

+### Matrix Multiply OpenMP Comparison
+A block tiled matrix multiplication example which compares an OpenMP blocked matrix multiplication implementation with a SYCL blocked matrix multiplication example.
+The purpose is not to compare performance, but to show the similarities and differences between them.
+See block_host for the OpenMP implementation.

 ## Dependencies
 The graphical demos use [Magnum](https://doc.magnum.graphics/magnum/getting-started.html#getting-started-setup-install)